julsemaan/ssh-telnet-launcher/README.md

   	- It may not be installed on your system.
 Just install it and it will work fine

 ## How to start the program ##
-  - Simply execute /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher or use the unity launcher (see below)
+  - Simply execute /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher or install the Unity launcher (see below)
   - If this fails do 'chmod +x /usr/local/lib/sshtelnetlauncher/SSHTelnetLauncher'

 ## How to upgrade ##